tenkiller/tenkiller.github.io/_drafts/dynamic-scheduling.md

 Register renaming is a simple way to solve this problem, and [Tomasulo's algorithm](https://en.wikipedia.org/wiki/Tomasulo_algorithm) is the elegant way to do it.
 Its power is in its simplicity.
 All that's required are a few data structures built into hardware.
-These are the instruction queue (IQ), architectural register file (ARF), register alias table (RAT), reservation station (RS), reorder buffer (ROB), and common data bus (CDB).
+These are the instruction queue (IQ), architectural register file (ARF), register alias table (RAT), reservation station (RS), reorder buffer (ROB), load store queue (LSQ), and common data bus (CDB).
 See the figure below for a logical view of how these pieces fit together.
 In fact, you can implement Tomasulo's algorithm without a [reorder buffer](https://en.wikipedia.org/wiki/Re-order_buffer), but you won't be able to handle program exceptions or rollback control to a target instruction due to a branch misprediction.

-[logical view image placeholder]
+![An example processor architecture][1]

 Let's explore how the entire process should work.
 We first fetch an instruction from the IQ and parse it into its opcode and operands.
 The opcode will tell us the type of instruction being performed and how long it will take to complete